 If you would like to have secure online access to your records, we need to make sure that you understand what this involves and that you are happy for us to use the information about you (provided below) to set up and operate the service.

-The following form will take you through the things you need to think about.
+Please visit one of our reception desks to complete an online access form and also show valid photo ID to the receptionist which allows us to confirm your identity.
 By signing the form you will be giving us your permission to go ahead with setting up the service for you.
 If you decide not to join, or wish to withdraw, it will not affect your treatment in any way.